 A Blueprint for Learning Anatomy for Yoga Teaching

 When budding yoga teachers try to learn anatomy as part of their training, often what they experience is a feeling of overwhelm.
-Even for those that have a background in science, applying anatomy to yoga is a unique exercise, one that requires an understanding of anatomy as well as how to apply that knowledge to movement.
+Even for those that have a background in science, applying anatomy for yoga is a unique exercise, one that requires an understanding of anatomy as well as how to apply that knowledge to movement.

 Additionally, the topic is just so broad.
 Identifying the key elements to focus on is critical to helping teachers learn this complex subject.

 Most yoga teachers agree that understanding anatomy is really important.
-Even if a teacher’s focus is on the spiritual side of the practice, providing cues in a movement-based practice requires that we understand the parts of the body; how they work collaboratively to produce movement; and even more important, how to assist students who are injured or might require modifications in their poses.
+Even if a teacher’s focus is on the spiritual side of the practice, providing cues in asana practice requires that we understand the parts of the body; how they work collaboratively to produce movement; and even more important, how to assist students who are injured or might require modifications in their poses.

-How to Make Learning Anatomy Easy
+How to Make Learning Anatomy for Yoga Easy

 How to make learning yoga anatomy easy in ten key steps